vezerarpi/rltut/draft-notes.md

 ## The environment, states and actions

-The environment generally regarded as a black box in RL.
+The environment is generally regarded as a black box in RL.
 As mentioned above the agent only observes the state $s_t$ returned by the environment and chooses and action $a_t$ to perform from among a pre-defined set of actions.
 After taking an action the environment is updated and returns the next state $s_{t+1}$ and a reward value $r_t$.
 This is repeated until the environment reaches a terminal state, at which point the environment is reset to some inital state and the process starts again.
 A series of steps from inital state to terminal state is called an episode.

 ## Rewards, policies and value functions